syakir-naka/Javascript-Notes/2. Basics/Notes.md

 ```

 - A function can have inputs and that determines how the function behaves.
-- Add a variable in the parantheses (parameter) that only meaningful inside that function
+- Add a variable in the parenthesis (parameter) that only meaningful inside that function
 - A function can have multiple parameter by separating with commas

 ![Alt text](../Images/image-10.png)